If you would like to support this site, please consider Donating.

 ].

-Prunus subcordata shows variation in color, size, indument, and palatability of fruits, which has been the basis for recognition of taxonomic segregates.
+Prunus subcordata shows variation in colour, size, indument, and palatability of fruits, which has been the basis for recognition of taxonomic segregates.
 Variety kelloggii was described as a larger plant with less hairy foliage than in typical P. Subcordata, and its fruits are yellow, larger, sweeter, and more pulpy.
 Variety rubicunda is a smaller shrub with bright red, bitter fruits.
 Most noteworthy is var. oregana with densely hairy ovaries and puberulent fruits, recorded only from the sparsely inhabited border region between northeastern California and adjacent Oregon[

 270